briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 ## Add settings for enabling use of Jupyter notebooks

-Add the following dependencies that will allow us to use Jupyter notebooks to work with our Django application in it's own environment.
+Add the following dependencies that will allow us to use Jupyter notebooks to work with our Django application in its own environment.

 `dev.txt`